knyte knyte knyte space space space

 Methodology

 In general, it is hardly possible to measure knowledge numerically.
 But if we consider knowledge in the context of its specific digital representation, we can identify some basic data structures that can be used to describe knowledge.
-Their configuration and size can well be determined.
+Their structure and size may well be determined.

 Knit

 Similar to the bit for measuring information, the knit is the smallest unit of knowledge for a digital device.
 According to the postulates of knowledge engineering, a knowledge base can be represented as a set of semantic entities.
 According to the practices of computer science, each entity can be designated through a globally unique identifier.
 This identifier can then be used as a data structure to describe the knit.
 The size of the identifier determines the size of the knit.
-If you use the classic uuid v4 for identification, then the knit values will look like this:
+Let us use uuid v4 for identification, then the knit values will look like this:

 ac2fb456-5936-48dc-934c-1bfcf6bd71e6